The Buckinghamshire Recovery College is an environment for people to engage in social, leisure, creative and educational opportunities.

 A person’s journey of recovery is a highly individual process.
 It is about developing a meaningful and satisfying life regardless of a condition or diagnosis; using and developing your skills and talents to become all you want to be and do all you want to do!

-A Peer Tutor is someone who has lived experience of mental health problems and has shown that they have been able to use recovery tools to sustain good management of their difficulties.
-All our Peer Tutors have training to teach and undertake supervision to make sure that any issues that arise can be dealt with in the best way possible.
+A Lived Experience Tutor is someone who has lived experience of mental health problems and has shown that they have been able to use recovery tools to sustain good management of their difficulties.
+All our Lived Experience Tutor have training to teach and undertake supervision to make sure that any issues that arise can be dealt with in the best way possible.